TheSethRose/X-Pilot/docs/tweepy-v2-conversation-moderation.md

 ## Conclusion

-The Free 𝕏 API Plan offers very limited conversation moderation capabilities, focusing primarily on actions you can take on your own tweets (hiding replies, setting reply controls when posting).
+The Free 𝕏 API Plan offers very limited conversation moderation capabilities, focusing primarily on actions you can take on your own posts (hiding replies, setting reply controls when posting).
 For more comprehensive moderation tools, upgrading to a paid tier is necessary.

 If conversation moderation is a key requirement for your application, consider starting with the Free tier to test basic functionality, but plan to upgrade to at least the Basic tier for production use.